adbreind/spark-zeppelin-17-1/README.md

 ### Materials and setup instructions

 1. Download Apache Zeppelin version 0.7 with "all" bundled interpreters.
-Although the following link looks like a direct link to the package, it actually opens the Apache download page, where you can choose a mirror:  http://www.apache.org/dyn/closer.cgi/zeppelin/zeppelin-0.7.2/zeppelin-0.7.2-bin-all.tgz
+Although the following link looks like a direct link to the package, it actually opens the Apache download page, where you can choose a mirror: http://www.apache.org/dyn/closer.cgi/zeppelin/zeppelin-0.7.3/zeppelin-0.7.3-bin-all.tgz
 2. Install ... which should be as simple as unzipping the archive you just downloaded.
 This version of Zeppelin includes an embedded install of Apache Spark 2.1, which is tested to work with the class notebooks.
 3. Test it out!
 	* `cd` into the folder where you unpacked Zeppelin
 	* If you run `ls` you should see the `bin` folder
-	* on MacOS/Linux, run `bin/zeppelin-daemon.sh start`
+	* on ~~MacOS/~~Linux, run `bin/zeppelin-daemon.sh start`
+		* __UPDATE For MacOS USERS__:
+			* There is a known bug that makes Zeppelin run extremely(!) slowly on MacOS (https://issues.apache.org/jira/browse/ZEPPELIN-2948) so, while it does work, I strongly recommend using Linux instead
 		* __UPDATE FOR WINDOWS USERS__:
 			* In theory, Zeppelin should run on Windows with minor changes (e.g., `zeppelin.cmd`), but your mileage may vary
 			* Zeppelin claims support on Win 7 SP 1, but I have not tried that